• Skip to primary navigation

 5-Spice Chicken with Mushrooms and Veggies

-Top down view of three bowls of this healthy chicken recipe
+Top down view of two bowls of 5-spice chicken with mushrooms and vegetables.

 A few years ago, we fell into a bit of a meal rut in our house.
 We’d grill the same things on the grill, we’d make the same casseroles, and we’d eat the same things for breakfast.
 We didn’t have any chicken dinner ideas that excited us (baked chicken again?
 Sure, I guess…).
 It was…well, boring.
 So, we did what we usually do to bust out of one of these ruts.
 We grabbed a cookbook from the pantry, picked a recipe that we’ve never made, and decided to see what happened.
 This 5-Spice Chicken with Mushrooms & Veggies recipe was inspired by that cookbook as well as a dish from our favorite Japanese restaurant.
 And the result is one of the best dishes we make!